pauldavidrandall/test-cra/README.md

+This is just a basic test of Create-React-App, and to check configurations available after 'run eject'

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>